vendasta/marketplace-documentation/docs/Guides/oauth2.md

 | `email`   | **Email is currently a restricted scope** Please use the `sub` field returned by the user-info endpoint to uniquely identify the user.                                                                  |
 | `profile` | Grants access to view a user’s name, locale, and Vendasta roles using the user-info endpoint.
 See the User Info Endpoint section for more information.                                                                   |
 | `openid`  | Include the `user_id` (the `sub` claim), and namespace.                                                   |

-**All user info claims aside from those specified in the [OpenID Core specification](https://openid.net/specs/openid-connect-core-1_0.html#UserInfoResponse) are subject to change without notice and should only be used for debugging purposes.**

 ```
 {